Refined radial basis function-generated finite difference analysis of non-Newtonian natural convection: Results

 The symmetric refinement approach is not ideal, but is suitable as a proof-of-concept due to the small number of density function parameters, which simplifies their analysis and selection.
 A simple improvement would be to treat the non-insulated and insulated boundaries differently, since the latter do not exhibit the sharp convective flow layer and can be discretised with a lower density.
 The real improvements to refinement can become arbitrarily complex and focus on deriving an error indicator based either on a previous, less refined solution or on the properties of the numerical method itself.

-We use the refined density to recalculate the convergence for Ra$=10^6$, $n=0.6$ case that did not converge with the constant density discretisations.
-The initial values for velocity and temperature fields are interpolated from the best previously obtained results in order to shorten the simulation time required to reach a stationary state.
-The new convergence results are shown in Figure~\ref{fig:refinedConvergence06} for two different stencil sizes $s$.
+We use the refined density to recalculate the convergence for $\mathrm{Ra}=10^6$, $n=0.6$ case that did not converge with the constant density discretisation.
+The new convergence results are shown in Figure~\ref{fig:refinedConvergence06} for the two different considered augmentation orders $m$.
 Not only is convergence achieved, but it is also achieved with a significantly smaller number of nodes and with a drastically reduced symmetry error.
+The computational times are shown in Table~\ref{tab:timing} to further emphasise that the reduction in the number of computational nodes translates into savings in computational time required.
+Even with the increased support size the refined discretisation still provides a solution in more than 10 times shorter time that the unrefined.
+The timing was performed on 4 cores of \texttt{Intel(R) Xeon(R) E5520} CPU with the frequency fixed to 2.27GHz.